Adldap2/Adldap2-Laravel/docs/auth/setup.md

 The next time this user authenticates, the `objectguid` will queried for **first**, then `email`.
 This is done using a simple `or where` statement, so two queries are not executed for one login.

+> **Note**: If the users identifier changes (their email / username) prior to their
+> `objectguid` from being synchronized to your local database and they login to
+> your application, a new user record will be created.
+>
+> This is due to not being able to locate a local user record with the users new username.
+>
+> It is recommended to keep your application in sync via scheduling the `adldap:import`
+> command so that all users have a synchronized `objectguid`.

 ### Username Column